BearWave Logo BearWave Line Logo

 Email Security

-For email communication, I use Zoho Mail, hosted on EU servers in Amsterdam.
+For email communication, I use Fastmail, hosted on EU servers in Amsterdam.
 The service provides high standards of data security and privacy with end-to-end transport encryption:

 TLS transport encryption SPF sender protection DKIM signature DMARC policy